Dough133 Assembly: Building a DIY Sourdough Proofer

 I typically order my PCBs with a stencil for applying solder paste.
 At first I was hesitant to order these since the shipping cost was so high.
 Instead, I tried to use a syringe to apply solder paste onto pads in the right places on the board.
 This was difficult, time consuming, and the results weren’t very good.
 So I started ordering stencils with the boards.
 Later I read that you can order stencils trimmed to size so they fit in the same box as the PCBs, so there is no extra shipping cost.
 I design the solder stencil with holes matching the board’s mounting screw holes.
 I can then screw the board in place under the stencil so that all pads line up precisely with the holes in the stencil, and the stencil stays securely pressed against the board.

-Dough133 solder paste stencil
+Stainless steel solder paste stencil for Dough133

-Dough133 solder paste stencil
+Stainless steel solder paste stencil for Dough133

 When I started assembling boards with surface-mount components, I found it to be a very slow process to select SMD components and place them in the correct position.
 The components are very small, so I place them using tweezers while looking through a stereo microscope.

-Stereo microscope
+Stereo microscope for electronics assembly

-Stereo microscope
+Stereo microscope for electronics assembly

 Over time, I’ve found that I can 3D print trays with pockets for commonly used components.
 I extract many components into these pockets at once, clearly label the pockets, and label components on the board in ways to make it easy to identify components without needing to consult diagrams.
 For example, my circuits use many 100nF capacitors, so I label these on the board “Ca1”, “Ca2”, etc….
 I use “Cb1” and so on for 10µF, “Cc1” for 47µF, etc… since these are also common in my designs.
 Similarly, I often use resistors with values 10kΩ, 470Ω, 1kΩ, etc… so use labels for these to make them easy to place.
 I have a bunch of SMD components and modules I’ve bought in bulk very inexpensively, mostly from AliExpress.
 For more specialized components, or ones where I’ve been unhappy with the very cheap versions from AliExpress such as some voltage regulators, I order from Digikey.

-Soldering
+Reflow Soldering Process

 At first, based on a couple YouTube videos, I used a small hot plate to solder SMD components onto my boards.

-MHP30 hot plate
+MHP30 mini hot plate preheater

-MHP30 hot plate
+MHP30 mini hot plate preheater

 I got poor results, possibly because of my inexperience.
 Eventually I bought an inexpensive T-962A reflow oven and followed some instructions on the Internet to improve its quality and reliability.
 I’ve achieved much better results by using this oven.

-T-962A reflow oven
+T-962A infrared IC heater reflow oven

-T-962A reflow oven
+T-962A infrared IC heater reflow oven

 This is the process I used to build a PCBA.